LaunchAcademy/week-5-objection-sc-review-clinic/README.md

 - When the form is submitted and a POST fetch is sent to `/api/v1/musicians` to persist that cool new note master
 - Add validations to your model to fulfill the following requirements: data type validation for each field, and "name" and "number of released eps" should be required.
 - Add the proper API endpoint for a POST request to `/api/v1/musicians`.
 If the musician is valid, persist it and respond with the a 201 status.
 If the musician is invalid, respond with the errors and a `422 Unprocessable Entity` status.
 If any other server error occurs, respond with a `500 Internal Server Error` status.

+## Bonus

+* Ensure that the name of each artist on the index page is a link to an artist show page.
+* Navigating to the artist show page should display the name, vibe and released EP count of the artist. the frontend has been built out for you.